Acuant/AndroidSDKV11/README.md

 			fun onInitializeFailed(error: List<Error>)
 		}

 ### Initialization without a Subscription ID ###

-**AcuantImagePreparation** may be initialized by providing only a username and a password.
-However, without providing a Subscription ID, the application can *only* capture an image and get the image.
-Without a Subscription ID:
+The SDK can be initialized by providing only a username and a password.
+However, without a Subscription ID, some features of the SDK are unavailable.
+In general, the SDK can capture images, but cannot make most outbound calls, such as uploading documents.

-1. Only the **AcuantCamera**, **AcuantImagePreparation**, and **AcuantHGLiveness** modules may be used.

-2. The SDK can be used to capture identity documents.

-3. The captured images can be exported from the SDK.
-See the **onActivityResult** in the following section.

 ----------